 PROFESSOR MIODRAG STOJKOVIC / SCIENCE PHOTO LIBRARY PROFESSOR MIODRAG STOJKOVIC / SCIENCE PHOTO LIBRARY

 Hatched blastocyst.
-Light micrograph of a hatched human blastocyst, 7 days after fertilisation.
+Coloured light micrograph of a hatched human blastocyst (right), 7 days after fertilisation.
+To the left is the zona pellucida, a glycoprotein shell that originally surrounded the unfertilised egg.
 The blastocyst is a hollow ball of cells with a fluid centre.
-The inner cell mass (bright white) contains the cells that would form the embryo proper, the embryonic stem cells (ESCs).
+The inner cell mass (dark grey) contains the cells that would form the embryo proper, the embryonic stem cells (ESCs).
 These cells will be harvested and grown in culture.
 Human ESCs are a potential source of cells to repair damaged tissue in diseases such as Parkinson's and insulin-dependent diabetes.
-They are pluripotent, able to differentiate into any of the 200 cell types in the body.
-Research using human ESCs is controversial as it requires the destruction of an embryo.
+However, this research is controversial as it requires the destruction of an embryo.

 Model release not required.
 Property release not required.